Flooring For Your Busy Family Home

-There’s no question that wood flooring is very desirable and will add class and sophistication in your home.
-If you’re looking to impress, then there’s no better way then the authentic beauty of wood flooring.
-Although it might look fabulous, its not necessarily the best option for a busy family home.
+There’s no question that wood flooring is very desirable and will add class and sophistication to your home.
+If you’re looking to impress, then there’s no better way than the authentic beauty of real and engineered wood flooring.
+Although it might look fabulous, it's not necessarily the best option for a busy family home.
 Wood flooring does come at a high price and we know when you have a family you need to budget - you really do pay for luxury!
 The other thing to consider is that wood flooring is no good when it comes into contact with water and can scratch and stain.
 As discussed before, spillages and scratches are a common occurrence in family households and this along with paying a lot of money for your flooring, it’s certainly something to think about!

-Although real wood is susceptible to stains, scratches and water damage there is a way to eradicate it with real wood.
-You can sand it down and refinish it a number of times depending on wear layer and thickness- but shouldn’t normally need to be done for the first 15-20 years.
-This along with its already incredibly long life span, makes wood flooring indestructible!
+Although real wood is susceptible to stains, scratches and water damage there is a way to eradicate it.
+You can sand it down and refinish it a number of times depending on wear layer and thickness, but shouldn’t normally need to be done for the first 15-20 years.
+This along with its already incredibly long life span makes hardwood flooring indestructible!

 Like anything, it’s all down to your personal preference.
-If you’re prepared for a little more maintenance and want your interior to really pop, then wood is a fantastic choice.
-If you just want something that’s easy to maintain with no extra stress, then LVT and laminate are your best bet.
+If you’re prepared for a little more maintenance and want your interior to really pop, solid oak flooring and engineered oak flooring are a fantastic choice.
+If you just want something that’s easy to maintain with no extra stress, then LVT and laminate are your best options.